-I chuckled at this almost every week before I headed out to teach a parenting class at my neighborhood homeless shelter.
+I chuckled at this almost every week before I headed out to teach a parenting class at my neighbourhood homeless shelter.
 After all, my own feelings weren’t dissimilar from John’s!

 And So It Begins…

-The women that arrived were clearly skeptical.
+The women that arrived were clearly sceptical.
 They talked with each other and sat as far from me as they could manage.